-- Your healthcare provider can give you information on how to pump and store your breast milk.
+- Your baby's pediatrician can give you information on how to pump and store your breast milk.

 What are the 3 basic kinds of formula?

 Baby formula has all the nutrients your baby needs to grow.
-Ask your baby's pediatrician which formula is best for him.
+Ask your baby's pediatrician which formula is best for him or her.

 - Cow's milk formula is the most common kind.
 Most babies drink cow's milk formula.
 The cow's milk in formula is safe and easy for your baby to digest.
 You can buy it with or without iron.
 Some babies do not have enough iron in their bodies.
 Your baby's pediatrician may suggest giving your baby formula with iron until 1 year of age.
 Formula with iron will cause your baby's bowel movements to be black.
 This is normal.

-- Soy formula: Soy formula has a different type of carbohydrate and protein than cow's milk formula.
-You may need to give your baby soy formula if he is allergic to cow's milk formula.
-You may also need to feed your baby soy formula for a while if he has diarrhea.
+- Soy formula has a different type of carbohydrate and protein than cow's milk formula.
+You may need to give your baby soy formula if he or she is allergic to cow's milk formula.
+You may also need to feed your baby soy formula for a while if he or she has diarrhea.
 Most soy formulas have iron and cost about the same as cow's milk formula.
 Your baby's pediatrician will tell you how long you should feed your baby soy formula.

-- Other formulas: You baby may need a special type of formula if he cannot have cow's milk formula and soy formula.
+- Other formulas may be needed if your baby cannot have cow's milk formula or soy formula.
 Premature babies or babies with health problems may need to drink special formula.
 Special formulas cost more money than soy or cow's milk formula.
 Carefully follow the instructions when you mix and prepare a special formula.

 How is formula supplied?

-- Ready-to-drink formula: This formula can be poured from a can into a baby bottle and is ready for your baby to drink.
+- Ready-to-drink formula can be poured from a can into a baby bottle and is ready for your baby to drink.
 Ready-to-drink formula is easy to use, but is the most expensive.
 Always wash with soap and water, rinse, and dry the tops of formula cans before you open them.
 Shake formula containers well before you open them.
 Do not use or buy any damaged formula containers or formula with an expiration date that has passed.